Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Whether or not they will cheat again depends on various factors, including their personal growth, commitment to self-reflection, willingness to address the underlying issues that led to the infidelity, and their ability to rebuild trust within the relationship.

-Someone who has been unfaithful in the past can learn from their mistakes, grow, and develop a more faithful and trustworthy approach to relationships.
+Someone unfaithful in the past can learn from their mistakes, grow, and develop a more faithful and trustworthy approach to relationships.

-It is important to talk to your partner about their attitudes toward affairs, personally as well as in general.
+Talking to your partner about their attitudes toward affairs, personally and in general, is essential.
 Is it acceptable for their friends or family to be unfaithful?
 What harm does it do?
-Overall attitudes about infidelity seems to have some correlation with the likelihood of it happening again.
+Overall, attitudes about infidelity seem to have some correlation with the likelihood of it happening again.

 This research didn’t investigate open relationships or emotional affairs.